ElectricR/Encapsul8/README.md

 ![](https://github.com/ElectricR/Encapsul8-assets/blob/master/assets/replace-quick.webp)

-The dedicated replace mode is similar to the quick one, except that it doesn't respect pair aliases and has no any additional actions except cancellation.
-This can be useful, if you want want to replace with some mapped character, e.g., `a`.
+The dedicated replace mode is similar to the quick one, except that it doesn't respect pair aliases and has no additional actions except cancellation.
+This can be useful, if you want to replace with some mapped character, e.g., `a`.
 This mode is disabled by default.

 ### Undo/redo
 Suppose, you want to add a pair of parentheses to the current word.
 You type something like `:exec bei(<esc>a)<esc>` to achieve that.
 Now you suddenly decide to undo this change.
-You type `u` and revert it, but now you have twice as many selections pointing only to the edges of your word.
+You type `u` to revert it, but now you have twice as many selections pointing only to the edges of your word.

 ![](https://github.com/ElectricR/Encapsul8-assets/blob/master/assets/undo-1.webp)

-The undo/redo functionality is a current attempt to improve the UX in these cases.
+The undo/redo functionality is the current attempt to improve the UX in these cases.
 With it, Encapsul8 will try to restore selections to the place just before your modification.

 ![](https://github.com/ElectricR/Encapsul8-assets/blob/master/assets/undo-2.webp)